 Some people follow in the footsteps of their family and carry on family traditions.

 Others follow their own intuition drawing from a variety of man-made philosophical viewpoints.
 Or from the counsel of family members, associates, or religions.
 They do whatever they feel is right in their gut.

 However, a true disciple of Christ (Christian), by Biblical definition, do not follow any of these paths.

 How can we tell if we really are followers of Jesus Christ?

 We can tell if we’re Jesus’ followers if we live out His truth and walk in the light as He is in the light.

-We cannot think and behave like those alienated from God and please Him.
+This means that we cannot think and behave like those alienated from God and still be pleasing to Him.
 There is no fellowship between “light” and “darkness”.
 There is no fellowship between Christ and the devil.

 Jesus’ Parable Of The Sower And The Seed